 The security situation in Pakistan remains volatile, unpredictable and could deteriorate at short notice.
 Australians could be caught up in violent unrest.
 You are responsible for ensuring you are able to depart Pakistan and that your travel documentation remains up-to-date.

 International events and political developments in the region or elsewhere may prompt demonstrations or violent protests in any part of Pakistan.
 Perceived Western interests may become targets of such violence.

 You should avoid any large gatherings and demonstrations as they may turn violent and could be targeted at perceived western interests.
 As a precaution, you should also avoid areas where people congregate after Friday prayers in all parts of Pakistan.

 Political and sectarian violence in Karachi

 Political, sectarian and gang violence continues in Karachi.
-Hundreds of people have been killed in 2012 as a result of the violence.
+Recent violence has led to a high death toll.
 While the attacks typically occur in Baldia Town, Orangi Town, Lyari, PIB Colony, Saddar and Qasba areas, reprisal attacks or operations by security forces may occur anywhere.
 Further violent clashes are likely.
 We strongly advise you to reconsider your need to travel to Karachi.